Canadian Thanksgiving: a quiet family-oriented holiday

 Today, on a holiday Monday, we can feel grateful that:

 There will be no Black Friday pandemonium and riots in our Canadian cities.
-There will be no Macy's parade, another celebration of consumerism.
-There will be no overspending on credit to take advantage of holiday sales.
+Of course, we won't have Macy's parade, another celebration of consumerism.
+Thankfully, there is no hype encouraging us to overspend on credit and take advantage of pre-Christmas sales.

 This may be a generalization, but as a Canadian, there is very little of the American holiday that I feel we should emulate.